The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 \subsection{Applications: Charged microparticle confinement by oscillating electric fields in a gas flow}

 Dust particles (microparticles) are often present in the atmosphere around nuclear power plants or in energy devices, such as etching and fusion installations.
 Removal of microparticles out of these devices is an important issue.
-One of the ways to improve the filtration efficiency lies in perturbing the microparticles by various physical factors, with an aim to alter their physical properties.
-For example, in case of electrostatic filters the microparticles build up electric charge in the corona discharge, and then accumulate at the electrodes \cite{Peuk01}.
-Under certain conditions a corona discharge sensibly enhances the efficiency of electrostatic filters, thus providing a high degree of cleaning \cite{Von67, Fink89}.
+One of the ways to improve the filtration efficiency lies in perturbing the microparticles by various physical factors with an aim to alter their physical properties.
+For example, in case of electrostatic filters, the microparticles build up electric charge in the corona discharge and then accumulate at the electrodes \cite{Peuk01}.
+Under certain conditions a corona discharge sensibly enhances the efficiency of electrostatic filters, thus providing a higher degree of cleaning \cite{Von67, Fink89}.
 However, electrostatic filters are not efficient in capturing microparticles with dimensions ranging between $0.6 \div 1.6 \ \mu$m.
-Unfortunately, the issues of selective particles removal cannot be solved by corona discharge precipitators.
+Unfortunately, the issues of selective particle removal cannot be solved by corona discharge precipitators.

-Confinement of electrically charged microparticles in an electrodynamic trap has been investigated under static conditions in gas media, for SATP conditions \cite{Vasi13, Lapi13}.
-The regions of particle capture have been studied for a wide range of parameters such as: the microparticle electric charge, mass and radius, the oscillating electric field strength and frequency.
-Different versions of improved linear electrodynamic trap geometries that achieve a more effective capture of microparticles have been suggested in \cite{Ghe98, Sto01, Mih08, Lapi13, Ghe96a}.
+Confinement of electrically charged microparticles in an electrodynamic trap is investigated in gas media under static, SATP conditions \cite{Vasi13, Lapi13}.
+The regions of particle capture are explored for a wide range of parameters such as: the microparticle electric charge and mass, the radius, the oscillating electric field strength and frequency.
+Different versions of improved linear electrodynamic trap geometries that achieve a more effective capture of microparticles are described in \cite{Ghe98, Sto01, Mih08, Lapi13, Ghe96a}.

 Ref. \cite{Lapi15c} presents theoretical and experimental studies of charged microparticle capture in a linear Paul trap, in gas flow.
-The regions of microparticle and trap parameters required to achieve particle confinement are investigated under normal SATP conditions.
+The regions of microparticle and trap parameters required to achieve stable confinement are investigated under normal SATP conditions.
 The model used shows that the interaction force between the microparticle and the trap electrodes (2) depends on:

-The numerical simulation performed in \cite{Lapi15c} considers a microparticle characterized by a density $\rho_p = 3.99$ g/cm$^3$.
-We mention that $U_{ac}$ stands for the trapping voltage, while $R_2$ and $R_1$ represent the radii of the grounded cylindrical shell surrounding the trap and trap electrode respectively.
+Numerical simulations performed in \cite{Lapi15c} consider a microparticle characterized by a density $\rho_p = 3.99$ g/cm$^3$.
+We mention that $U_{ac}$ stands for the trapping voltage, while $R_2$ and $R_1$ represent the radii of the grounded cylindrical shell surrounding the trap and trap electrode, respectively.